keijiro/CodameScans/README.md

 -------

 All the assets are scanned by [MobBod] and licensed by [CODAME] under a [Creative Commons Attribution] license.
-You can use them freely but should attributed properly.
+You can use the assets freely but should attribute them to the original authors properly.

+These scans are decimated and converted by Keijiro Takahashi.

 [CODAME]: http://codame.com/
 [Creative Commons Attribution]: https://creativecommons.org/licenses/by/4.0/